cchuang2009/DyLabIPy/README.md

 [Purpose of package]
 avails ubiquitous on-line Lab for Dynamic systems, with minimal resources but un-limit gains.

-To implement the platform, we use the following Python and IPython (notebook interface) as the user interface on the top of power Python computing environment.
+To implement the platform, we use the following Python and IPython (notebook interface) as the user interface on the top of Python computing environment.
 Sources can be re-used on Sage Notebook.

+Different from the traditional computing environment, the philosophy of DyLabIPy is designed to avail some auto-generated scheme for computation:

+acclaim the initial/boundary/constrains, the governed equation, run, and output the data.
+To highlight the computed data, DyLabIPy also supports static, animation output formats with interactivity based on the general browser clients and on IPython Notebook interface.

 [Python Modules Requirement]